hail2thief/juanr/README.md

 - Survey data on Racial self-identification, skin-tone
 - Land invasions in Brazil
 - Survey data on income, household assets, and other measures of poverty
+- Survey data on crime, victimization, and beliefs related to punishment

 I **hope** to keep updating this project whenever I teach a new iteration of the class.

+**Note**: For all LAPOP data, I just kept original variable names for ease of use.

 To install: